-A lot of cult leaders were known for their promiscuity.
-The type of unchecked power that comes with starting such a group often seems to translate to sexual relationships as well.
+The type of unchecked power that comes with starting a cult often seems to translate to sexual relationships as well.
 Unsurprisingly, that "free love" attitude means there are lots of kids of cult leaders.
 From Charles Manson to Jim Jones, plenty of notorious figureheads had children who were born into a cult.

 Children of cult leaders often struggle with that notoriety throughout their life.
 They might be expected to take a leadership role in the organization after their parents step down, or maybe they opt to cut those ties completely.
 But cult leaders' kids have to face issues most children would never even dream of.
 How do you live down the fact that your father orchestrated the biggest mass suicide in history?
 And how do you adapt to seeing the outside world for the first time in decades?

-If you're the daughter or son of cult leaders, the biggest challenge of all is often confronting your own past.
+If you're the child of cult leaders, the biggest challenge of all is often confronting your own past.
 Here's how some of the kids of famous cult leaders moved on with their lives.

-For many years, Jones struggled with the guilt of survival, his father’s grim legacy, and his own subsequent drug and alcohol abuse.
-He sought treatment, and eventually the father of three settled into a quiet life in California.
+For many years, Jones struggled with the guilt of survival, his father’s grim legacy, and his own subsequent substance abuse.
+He sought treatment, and eventually, the father of three settled into a quiet life in California.

 "I don’t care what you think of my father," Jones wrote in 2015.
 "I don’t care what you think of his ancestor or progeny.
 I am no apologist."

 Since murderous mastermind Charles Manson had a tendency to say things like "You’re all my children," it’s been difficult to prove the paternity of several kids he may have fathered.
 He has three possible sons.

 Charles Manson Jr. was born in 1956 to Rosalie Jean Willis.
 Manson Jr. took his life in 1993.